Maanasa64/My_Website/README.md

 # Hello!

-I'm Maanasa Prasad, a Math and Computer Science student at UC San Diego with a passion for software engineering, AI/ML, and data science.
-I'm constantly working on projects that challenge me to grow my skills, with experience ranging from building AI-driven tools to developing user-friendly applications.
-I'm always excited to learn and explore new technologies to solve complex problems.
+I'm Maanasa Prasad, a Math and Computer Science student at UC San Diego with a strong passion for software engineering and automation.
+I love building tools that streamline workflows and solve real-world problems, whether it's through developing efficient scripts, creating automated systems, or designing user-friendly applications.
+My projects often focus on reducing manual effort and increasing productivity through thoughtful engineering solutions.

-Feel free to explore my website and check out my projects!
+Explore my website to see how I've used technology to automate processes and improve efficiency!